 In all these cases, the provider may require you to pay the entire charge.
-Any amount you pay will not count towards your maximum out-of-pocket limit.
+Any amount you pay will not count towards your deductible or towards your maximum out-of-pocket limit.

 Special financial responsibility

 You are responsible for the entire expense of: